p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 If you're interested in my future work in this area, please consider [becoming a sponsor](https://github.com/sponsors/p-pavel).

-Unfortunately, I literally have 40 cents left in money, the only thing for sale beeing my laptop and out of ideas how to monetize this research :)

 You can contact me at <pavel@perikov.com>